 - The people who are allowed to pick them up if disaster strikes

 Ask for Information

-- Find out what emergency supplies your child’s school provide and what you need to send with your child.
+- Find out what emergency supplies your child’s school provides and what you need to send with your child.

 - Know the location of any offsite meeting places your child’s school uses during a disaster.
 You might have to pick them up somewhere other than their school.

 - Ask your child’s school how parents are notified when evacuation, closures and alarms occur.